sparrowcode/PermissionsKit/README.md

 pod 'SPPermission'
 ```
 ## How to use
-Call `SPRequestPermission` and use func request().
+Call `SPPermission` and use func request().
 Also passed controller, on which dialog should present
 ```swift
 class ViewController: UIViewController {